healthfinch/allscripts-unity-client/.github/pull_request_template.md

 - [ ] DOES / [ ] DOES NOT contain any database or data file changes

 If DOES was answered for any of the above security questions, use the [Secure Coding Guidelines](https://healthfinch.atlassian.net/wiki/spaces/EN/pages/1271824607/Secure+Coding+Guidelines) checklist and detail the results here:

-### Other Comments

-** If all checkbox answers are yes above this change is pre-approved by manager of the application and can be merged with a Pull Request approval.
-If any of the boxes are unchecked the manager responsible for the application has the ability to approve the change and take on the risk.